virtuosoft-dev/hestiacp-pluginable/README.md

 /**
  * A sample plugin for hestiacp-pluginable
  */
+global $hccp;

-add_action( 'list-users', function( $args ) {
+$hccp->add_action( 'list-users', function( $args ) {
     file_put_contents( '/tmp/hestia.log', "intercepted in test-plugin\n" . json_encode( $args, JSON_PRETTY_PRINT ) . "\n", FILE_APPEND );
     return $args;
 });
 ```

-It is important that an add_action hook returns (passes along) the incomming argument (the `$args` parameter above).
+It is important that an $hccp->add_action hook returns (passes along) the incomming argument (the `$args` parameter above).
 An optional third parameter can be passed for priority with the default being 10, [just like WordPress](https://developer.wordpress.org/reference/functions/add_action/).

 The above sample plugin will write the response to `/tmp/hestia.log`.
-Note that the old "v-" prefix (that was used to denote the original VestaCP project that HestiaCP was derived from), is not needed to hook the action with the `add_action` function.
-You can view all the possible hook names that the hestiacp-pluginable API can respond to by uncommenting line 43 in pluginable.php:
+Note that the old "v-" prefix (that was used to denote the original VestaCP project that HestiaCP was derived from), is not needed to hook the action with the `$hccp->add_action` function.
+You can view all the possible hook names that the hestiacp-pluginable API can respond to by uncommenting line 52 in pluginable.php:

 ```
-file_put_contents( '/tmp/hestia.log', "add_action " . $tag . " " . substr(json_encode( $args ), 0, 50) . "...\n", FILE_APPEND );
+file_put_contents( '/tmp/hestia.log', "add_action " . $tag . " " . substr(json_encode( $args ), 0, 80) . "...\n", FILE_APPEND );
 ```

 This will cause all possible hooks to be logged with a sample of the arguments in the log file at: